Six killer small business tips from 2016’s most popular articles

-What were the business tips and ideas that most resonated with Flying Solo readers in 2016?
+What were the small business tips and ideas that most resonated with Flying Solo readers in 2016?
 Lucinda Lions lays out the top six for you today.

 1. Stop making business life more difficult than it needs to be